 What is the cost of a Release Attachment Bond?

 Each state has its unique rules to determine the amount of coverage for a Release Attachment Bond.
-It will also depend on the amount of money owned by the debtor to the creditor.
+It will also depend on the amount of money owed by the debtor to the creditor.

 Sureties are exposed to considerable risk when writing a Release Attachment Bond.
 One, the property may decline in value during the litigation or the debtor’s assets may not be sufficient to satisfy a judgment for the creditor.
 Sureties should consider all these risk factors before issuing this type of bond.
 The prolonged attachment of property creates an additional hazard for the underwriter.
 It is normal for underwriters to require collateral when writing these types of surety bonds.